autotest/autotest-docker/index.rst

    it's fully-qualified name is formed by the values to the ``docker_repo_name``, ``docker_repo_tag`` ``docker_registry_host``, and ``docker_registry_user`` options.
+   Be aware that some subtests have specific image content requirements.
+   See the individual sections below for more details if this is the case.
+*  Most tests that create images and/or containers will automatically remove them if the ``remove_after_test`` option is set to ``yes`` (the default)
 *  The ``config_version`` option is set to the API version this configuration is intended for.
 Because a copy of the ``defaults.ini`` file will not inherit default version number changes, it **will** cause